Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Experimental Setup

+We use a fitness function measuring the horizontal displacement of Link 1 (Figure~\ref{FigureModel}) between the beginning and the end of the evaluation.
+During fitness evaluations, we use a time integration step of $\Delta t = 10^{-5}$ s in the simulation.
+Each fitness evaluation lasts until either: (1) the gait becomes unstable\footnote{Gait stability can be proved by demonstrating stability of cycles in a phase space formed by $\theta_1 \dots \theta_4$ in Figure~\ref{FigureModel} by analyzing Poincar\'{e} sections of motion \cite{Aoi2005}.
+Here in GA evaluations we use a simpler definition by using ``stable'' to mean that the individual has not fallen to the ground (i.e. all of the five links in Figure~\ref{FigureModel} remain above ground profile $p(x)$) anytime during fitness evaluation.} and fails; or (2) the maximum length of time that we set as $10$ s (or $1000000$ time steps, given $\Delta t$) has passed.
+At the start of each fitness evaluation, the mechanism is released with a straight upright posture ($\theta_1 = \theta_4 = \theta_5 = 0$, $\theta_2 = \theta_3 = \pi$), from slightly above the ground.

+We impose several restrictions on where connections might be present between the oscillatory units in the CPG network, with the aim of making use of the expected symmetry in the system (the bilateral symmetry of the walking mechanism and the expected behavioral symmetry of the human-like gait).
+We achieve this by the connectivity matrix presented in Figure~\ref{FigureConnectivity}.
+It shows, for a certain neuron (a row), the weights of incoming connections from other neurons (columns) in the network.
+This essentially reduces the network connectivity parameters to be optimized into the weight set $w_1$ to $w_8$.

+In addition to these, for each evaluated individual, the encoded weights $w_1$ to $w_8$ are modified by a set of corresponding multipliers $w_1^*$ to $w_8^*$, which are filtered with the Heaviside step function to become either $0$ or $1$, providing a simple way for the evolution process to turn a given connection ``on'' or ``off''.
+That is

+The parameters $a_1$ and $a_2$ describing the feedback pathways are also coupled with parameters $a_1^*$ and $a_2^*$ in the same manner.
+We introduce these ``on/off'' multipliers to provide evolution with another layer of direct control over the network topology between the nodes, a GA technique adapted from the concept of non-expressed genetic code, i.e. intron, in genetics \cite{Wineberg1996}.
+The connection weight between coupled flexor and extensor neurons is given by $w$, which is the same for every oscillatory unit.

-Note that the connections between the hip and knee unit oscillators of a side are unidirectional, as in \cite{Taga1991}: There might be an effect on knee unit oscillators from the corresponding hip unit oscillator on its side, but not the other way (correspondingly, the connectivity matrix in Fig. \ref{Figure4} is asymmetric).
+Note that the connections between the hip and knee unit oscillators of a side are unidirectional, as in Taga et al. \cite{Taga1991}: There might be an effect on knee unit oscillators from the corresponding hip unit oscillator on its side, but not the other way (correspondingly, the connectivity matrix in Figure~\ref{FigureConnectivity} is asymmetric).

-A summary of parameters used with the GA implementation are summarized in Table \ref{Table1}.
-With this parameter set, stable walking gaits were common to occur after just a few generations of fitness evaluations.
-The used fitness functions are described together with the results in section \ref{ResultsAndDiscussion}.